OAI/learn.openapis.org/specification/structure.md

 ## OpenAPI Description Syntax

-OpenAPI Descriptions are written as one or more text documents, commonly called `openapi.json` or `openapi.yaml`.
+OpenAPI Descriptions are written as one or more text documents.
 Each document represents a [JSON](https://en.wikipedia.org/wiki/JSON) object, in either JSON or [YAML](https://en.wikipedia.org/wiki/YAML) format.  **References** are used to link parts of the JSON object(s) to each other, and this linked structure is the complete OpenAPI Description.
-Parsing begins with an [OpenAPI Object](https://spec.openapis.org/oas/v3.1.0#openapi-object), and the document containing that object is known as the **entry document**.
+Parsing begins with an [OpenAPI Object](https://spec.openapis.org/oas/v3.1.0#openapi-object), and the document containing that object is known as the **entry document**, commonly called `openapi.json` or `openapi.yaml`.

 This section very briefly describes and compares the JSON and YAML data formats.